oweitman/ioBroker.squeezeboxrpc/README.md

 * more testing/fixing
 * add telnet communication to get push events from the server to optimize the polling
+* reduce dependencys to other packages (squeezenode)
+* implement a command state to place user individual commands (via json) for server and player
-* implement mor control features (select playlist pos to play,ffwd,frew,jump to a time position in song,repeat song,random song)
+* ~~implement more control features (select playlist pos to play,ffwd,frew,jump to a time position in song,repeat song,random song)~~
 * ~~add the playlist to playerdata as json array~~
 * ~~add artwork (station-logo/playlist-cover) for favorites~~
 * ~~implement more levels (subdirectories) of favorites~~
 * ~~autodiscover logitech media server~~

 ## Changelog
+### 0.8.7 (2019-05-11)
+* more control features (select playlist pos to play,ffwd,frew,jump to a time position in song,repeat song,random song)
 ### 0.8.6 (2019-05-10)
 * move some configuration options into seperate tabs
 ### 0.8.5 (2019-05-08)